javers/javers/README.md

 Now, JaVers instance is up & ready, configured with reasonable defaults.
 Good enough to start.

-Later on, you would probably need to refine the configuration, introducing to JaVers some basic facts about your domain model.
+Later on, you would probably need to refine the configuration (//TODO link to Configuration), introducing to JaVers some basic facts about your domain model.

 ## Configuration